kevpeek/kotlinJsLambda/README.md

 - AWS Lambda function targeting Node.js 10.x

 ## Steps
-Below are the steps I followed to set up my Lambda function.
+Below are the steps followed to set up the Lambda function.
 These steps were valid at the time of writing (8 September 2019).

 ### Project Setup